 Steroid rosacea is the name given to a rosacea-like condition on the mid-face caused by potent topical steroids or their withdrawal.
-It is a variant of perioral dermatitis (also known as periorificial dermatitis).
+It is a variant of perioificial dermatitis (also known as perioral dermatitis) or may be the same condition (note that periorificial dermatitis may occur in the absence of topical steroid).
 It is considered distinct from steroid acne, which is caused by oral corticosteroids.

 Steroid rosacea is most often seen in adult women.
 However, it can affect males and children.